Build vs Buy Software: The Definitive Framework for 2025

 When Checking Internal Support Structures:

-When you buy software you also buy external, expert support for implementation and if that software glitches or breaks.
+When you buy off the shelf products, you also buy external, expert support for implementation and if that software glitches or breaks.

 If you build, your team is that support function.
 That means the project could take up much more of your team’s time than initially planned.